actions-workshop/actions-workshop/docs/005-deployment-azure-webapp.md

 - `AZ_TENANT_ID`: An Azure tenant essentially represents the Azure account itself.
 This ID indicates the specific Azure account we will be logging into and deploying our app to later on.
 - `AZ_SUBSCRIPTION_ID`: In Azure, a subscription functions as a billing unit, meaning that all associated resources will be billed based on the information linked to the subscription.
 Everything deployed to Azure must exist within a subscription, so you can view it as a top-level organizational mechanism.
 - `AZ_CLIENT_ID` and `AZ_SECRET`: These are the credentials for the machine user (or "service principal" in Azure terminology) used for automated deployments.
 The "client ID" functions as the username, while the "secret" is the password.
-While there are other authentication methods (e.g., passwordless through OIDC) supported by GitHub, they are beyond the scope of this workshop.
+While there are other authentication methods supported by GitHub (e.g., passwordless through OIDC), they are beyond the scope of this workshop.
 </details>

 ### 1.2 Scopes of secrets and variables